Trusted CI, the NSF Cybersecurity Center of Excellence, is proud to announce the recipients of the 2026 Trusted CI Scholars

 Senior at Grambling State University

-Bennie Ferguson is pursuing double majors in Computer Science and Cybersecurity.
+Bennie Ferguson is a senior at Grambling State University, where he is double majoring in Computer Science and Cybersecurity.
 Hailing from Homer, Louisiana, he currently serves as a System Administrator Intern at Murphy USA, where he specializes in vulnerability remediation and enterprise IT operations.
-Additionally, Ferguson has contributed to cybersecurity research, co-authoring a fraud detection system published on IEEE Xplore.
+Additionally, Bennie has contributed to cybersecurity research, co-authoring a fraud detection system published on IEEE Xplore.
 This system employs machine learning and object recognition to enhance the security of kiosks.
-Recently, Ferguson was accepted into the 2026 NBA HBCU Fellowship Program.
+Recently, Bennie was accepted into the 2026 NBA HBCU Fellowship Program.
 He is passionate about advancing in cybersecurity, particularly in the areas of risk, governance, and security leadership.
 His ultimate aspiration is to become a Chief Information Security Officer (CISO).

 Nolan Koch